Large-scale / long-term climate and atmospheric dynamics

 1) Processes in the three-dimensional budget of atmospheric momentum: Some common approaches to characterizing variability and change oversimplify and blur the richness of three-dimensional structures in the atmospheric flow.
 My research interest in this area is to objectively focus our view of regional and global-scale atmospheric variability and change over a wide range of time scales using observations and climate model experiments.
 A key motivation is to ascribe physical interpretations to associated spatial and temporal variability in the atmospheric momentum budget.
+Current work: 1a) begins to attribute various spatial and temporal atmospheric flow variability to particular processes and 1b) investigates how wave-mean flow and wave-wave interactions play out in the evolution of the North Pacific atmopsheric flow.

 2) Enhancing our mechanistic understanding of ocean-ice-atmosphere interactions: Observations and many climate model projections of the future indicate a number of consistent changes to various components of the anthropogenically-forced coupled climate system (e.g., Arctic sea ice, storm tracks, ocean circulation).
 Investigating the temporal covariabiilty is a necessary first step to explore interesting interactions, but is insufficient to explore mechanistic interactions between different climate system components.
 My research interest in this area applies additional analysis constraints to more clearly examine physical processes associated with these interactions.
+Some specific examples of current work include: 2a) isolating the atmospheric response to Arctic sea ice loss in observations and coupled models, 2b) characterizing large-scale variability in the atmospheric circulation over the North Pacific and its influence on the surface ocean (as well as on fish and biogeochemistry), and 2c) quantifying the impact of tropical atmospheric heating, its supply from the surface ocean and radiative sources, and its influence on the extratropical atmospheric circulation.

 3) Climate dynamics in a paleo context: Past changes to the geography, topography, bathymetry, and atmospheric composition led to fundamental reorganizations of the climate system in general and to the atmospheric circulation in particular.
 By investigating robust indicators of paleoclimate from proxy-based records and comparing these with fully-coupled model experiments, we can explore not only the climates of the distant past, but also our own understanding of modern and future climate system sensitivity.
 My research interest in this area is focused on large paleoclimate changes implied by proxy indicators and on model experiments with very different radiative properties.
 My goal in this work is to examine the robustness of our observationally-based understanding of the atmospheric general circulation.
+Current work attempts to: 3a) ascribe particular patterns of ice core variability to atmospheric or oceanic pathways of change and 3b) quantitatively assess the thermodynamic and dynamic contributions to moisture transport in paleoclimate simulations with very different boundary condition forcing.

 4) Climate, society, and efficient public policy: Climate variability and change imply a sequence of costs and benefits that accrue to different stakeholders at disparate points in time.
 Climate mitigation and/or adaptation policies also convey time-varying social costs (or benefits), but are designed to decrease the negative (or increase the positive) impacts of climate variability and change.
 In this simple framework, economically-efficient climate policy would consider the net present value of these two streams of costs and benefits to deliver the overall least-cost (or greatest-benefit) societal outcome.
 My research in this area applies various methods to explore coupled climate-economic interactions in a variety of managed systems using observations and models.
 This work is inherently collaborative and greatly enriched by partnerships with experts in related fields.
+Current work focuses on the coupled interaction of climate with renewable and conventional energy supply and demand.

 If you are a prospective graduate student or post-doc and are interested in research related to the categories above (or in atmospheric science in general), please feel free to get an overview of our program here or make contact with me directly.